iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-06-08.md

 ### Alum to Diccan: {{DATE=2018-06-10; CAVE=Alum Pot > Diccan Pot;}}

+{"Relaxing high up in Diccan" left}(DSC08698-RhysTyers.jpg)

 The next morning, I had the pleasure of making breakfast and getting people up, and especially enjoyed whispering “get up” into DPK’s face.
 We decided on the trips and packed ropes quite quickly, and almost even caved before mid day.

 Rhys, Jack Halliday and I went in through Alum Pot and out Diccan Pot, while Jack Hare, David, Sandeep and Chris did the reverse.
 The short walk up was warm for my standards, and I accidentally but pretty happily went into a waist deep pool in the passage leading to the first pitch (It helped to wash my muddy PVC anyway).
 The view of the light entering the cave was absolutely spectacular and I felt like I was stepping into another world.
 Jack had a go at rigging the traverse, and as he was about to descend, he felt like something wasn’t right and wanted to check the length of the rope.
 Thankfully he did, because that was the 50m rope instead of the 25m one needed and we worked as a team to undo the mess.

 The pitch was magnificent and seemed endlessly deep.
 One part involved descending down a huge boulder that gracefully wedged itself in the crack, and I slipped off that.
 I was expecting to drop lower which wasn’t a big problem because I was very near the rebelay, but surprised myself and the rest by somehow slipping off to the side of the boulder.
 After some wringing to put my chest jammer on, I ascended up the traverse and descended again, very carefully this time.
 The rest of the descend was quite pleasant and beautiful.

+{"At the bottom of Diccan, looking up to Alum" right}(JackHare-DSC09415.jpg)

 At the bottom, we met David and gradually the rest as they descended from Diccan Pot.
 It was quite cold and I was thankful that I wore thermals and PVC.
 Thankfully, the way up was drier than I expected and the waterfalls were not that big.
 I enjoyed the rebelays because there were nice foot holds to stand on.
 The traverses were awkward as I sat on one side, extended my legs out to the other and slowly shuffled across.
 It only dawned on me later that I could have just stood up and put one leg on each side.